Revisiting constraints on superconducting cosmic strings in light of Dark Ages global 21-cm signal: Global 21-cm absorption signal

 \section{Global 21-cm absorption signal}

 The baryon content of the universe in the post-recombination era primarily consisted of neutral hydrogen and a fraction of helium atoms.
-Due to the spin interaction between the electron and proton, the ground state of the neutral hydrogen atom split into two states--- the singlet $(\rm F= 0)$ and triplet $(\rm F = 1)$ states.
+Due to the spin interaction between the electron and proton, the ground state of the neutral hydrogen atom splits into two states--- the singlet $(\rm F= 0)$ and triplet $(\rm F = 1)$ states.
 The relative population density of the singlet $(n_0)$ and triplet $(n_1)$ state is defined as ${n_1}/{n_0} = {g_1}/{g_0}\,\exp[-T_*/T_s]$, where $g_1= 3$ and $g_0 =1$ are the statistical weights of the respective states. $T_* = 68\, \rm mK$ is the equivalent temperature of the photons produced from the transition between the singlet and triplet states.
 These photons have a frequency of 1420 MHz or a wavelength of 21 cm. $T_s$ represents the spin temperature that determines the relative population density \cite{4065250, Pritchard:2011xb}.

-The redshifted difference between the $T_s$ and radio background temperature $(T_{R})$ is defined as the brightness temperature $(\delta T_b)$, which is expressed as $\delta T_b = [(T_s-T_{R})/1+z]\, \exp(-\tau_{21})$.
+The redshifted difference between the $T_s$ and radio background temperature $(T_{R})$ is defined as the brightness temperature $(\delta T_b)$, which is expressed as $\delta T_b = [(T_s-T_{R})/1+z]\, (1-e^{-\tau_{21}})$.
 Here $\tau_{21}$ is the optical depth of 21 cm photons.
-In the limit $\tau_{21}\ll 1$, the brightness temperature or the global 21-cm signal can be expressed as \cite{ DAmico:2018sxd, Mitridate:2018iag, Cyr:2023iwu, PhysRevD.110.123506}
+In the limit $\tau_{21}\ll 1$, the brightness temperature or the global 21-cm signal can be expressed as \cite{ DAmico:2018sxd, Mitridate:2018iag, Cyr:2023iwu, PhysRevD.110.123506, Nishizawa:2024bnh}

-Where the neutral hydrogen fraction $x_{\rm HI}=\frac{n_{\rm HI}}{n_H}$, $n_H$ is the total hydrogen number density, and $n_{HI}$ is the neutral hydrogen number density.
+Where the neutral hydrogen fraction $x_{\rm HI}=\frac{n_{\rm HI}}{n_H}$, $n_H$ is the total hydrogen number density, and $n_{\rm HI}$ is the neutral hydrogen number density.
 The evolution of $T_s$ is given by \cite{Venumadhav_2018, Furlanetto:2006tf, Acharya:2022txp}

-where $T_K$ and $T_\alpha$ are the baryon kinetic temperature and the colour temperature, respectively.
+where $T_{gas}$ and $T_\alpha$ are the IGM and the color temperature, respectively.
 Here, $x_c$ and $x_\alpha$ are the collisional and Wouthuysen-Field coupling coefficients, respectively \cite{1952AJ.....57R..31W, 1959ApJ...129..536F, 1958PIRE...46..240F}.
 From Eq. \eqref{T21}, we can observe that one expects an absorption signal for $T_s< T_R$.
 Below, we will explain the two absorption troughs expected in the $\Lambda\rm CDM$ framework.